(Updated) · 12 min read

 Monitor Your Progress

-Check your score monthly through Borrowell.
+using secured credit card as first step to rebuild credit after bankruptcy in Canada Check your score monthly through Borrowell.
 You should start seeing upward movement by month four or five.
 Do not panic if progress feels slow.
 The credit scoring algorithm rewards time and consistency above all else.

 Increase Your Secured Deposit